June 25, 2018 5 min read

 Glutathione acts on many levels to repair the health damage of drinking.
 Firstly, Glutathione (GSH) effectively scavenges free radicals and reactive oxygen species as hydroxyl radicals that result from alcohol metabolism.
 Directly and indirectly through multiple reactions which include enzymatic reactions, glutathione is oxidized to form GSSG, which is then reduced to GSH, its "active form" by yet another enzymatic reaction (3).

-Secondly, research suggests that oxidative stress can increase anxiety.Studies show that the inhibition of enzymes implicated in oxidative stress mechanisms have reversed oxidative stress-related anxiety and antioxidant supplementation for prevention or reduction of high anxiety can be very helpful.
+Secondly, research suggests that oxidative stress can increase anxiety.
+Studies show that the inhibition of enzymes implicated in oxidative stress mechanisms have reversed oxidative stress-related anxiety and antioxidant supplementation for prevention or reduction of high anxiety can be very helpful.
 As glutathione is the body's most powerful antioxidant, it helps to relieve anxiety linked to oxidative stress while at the same time repairing the cellular damage caused by drinking (4).

 Thirdly, glutathione boosts the immune system by activating T-lymphocytes and leukocytes that are part of the immune response of the body, thus ensuring a competent immune system facing any health hazards oxidative stress can cause (3).

-How Do you Optimize Glutathione Levels In The Body?
+How Do You Optimize Glutathione Levels In The Body?

 Biologically, a healthy human body produces adequate levels of glutathione to fight ROS but an overload of free radicals that come from environmental pollutants, chemicals, and consuming too much alcohol depletes glutathione levels.
 For this reason, its extremely important to supplement especially when when you decide to give up drinking.

-Glutathione is a tripeptide composed of three amino acids: cysteine, glutaminic acid and glycine.
+Glutathione is a tripeptide composed of three amino acids: cysteine, glutaminic acid, and glycine.
 In short, it's a protein that is normally digested once it reaches the stomach.
-Consequently, taking a highly bioavailable glutathione supplement is essential so that the nutrient actually reaches the cells that need it most.
-Solubility and the nutrient's ability to cross membrane barriers, bypass the first-pass metabolism, and rapid clearance from cells are all important functions of a highly bioavailable glutathione.
+Consequently, taking a highly bioavailable glutathione supplement is essential so that the nutrient reaches the cells that need it most.
+Solubility and the nutrient's ability to cross membrane barriers bypass the first-pass metabolism, and rapid clearance from cells are all important functions of a highly bioavailable glutathione.
 This level of absorbency is best achieved through a liposomal formula.

 Liposomal Glutathione is the most bioavailable glutahione supplement on the market.
 As the name suggests, it is encapsulated in a liposome, which means it has been naturally “trapped” inside microscopic lipid-spheres.
 This cutting-edge delivery system means that the glutathione is delivered directly into cells in the bloodstream, whereas traditional forms of glutathione are absorbed through the digestive track and most of it isn't delivered to the cells in need.
 Liposomal delivery enhances the bioavailability of nutrients to comparable levels with IV Vitamin treatments without a substantial price tag or the administration of needles.
 Therefore, taking a liposomal glutathione supplement when giving up alcohol offers the most effective results for cellular repair and liver detox.